AMSoftwareNL/DataversePowershell/docs/Set-DataverseChoiceOption.md

 ```

 ## DESCRIPTION
-Update an option in a global or column choice
+Update an option in a global or column choice.
+Update is done based on the Value.
+If value doesn't already exist the Value is added to the choice.

 ## EXAMPLES